vlatan/pc-backup/README.md

 for the noncurrent versions of the objects in your S3 bucket so this setup can be as close to Google Drive or Dropbox as possible.

+Additionally you'll need:
-Additionally you'll need `boto3` (AWS SDK for Python) and `psutil` (cross-platform library for retrieving information on running processes and system utilization in Python) installed.
+- [boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html) (AWS SDK for Python), and
+- [psutil](https://pypi.org/project/psutil/) (cross-platform library for retrieving information on running processes and system utilization in Python)

 ### Usage